What is Skin Allergy (Atopic Dermatitis)?

-- Apply sunscreen with an SPF of at least 30 daily to prevent darker spots or new spots.
+- Apply sunscreen with an SPF of at least 30 days to prevent darker spots or new spots.

-- Use fruit acids (AHA), an enzyme from fruits with a weak acidic effect, causing superficial skin peeling and new cells production.
-This causes whiter skin and less black marks, but it should only be done by experts to prevent the complications such as skin irritation.
-However, in case of Ms. Thapanee with contact dermatitis, the treatment is required higher cautions.
+- Use fruit acids (AHA), an enzyme from fruits with a weak acidic effect, causing superficial skin peeling and new cell production.
+This causes whiter skin and fewer black marks, but it should only be done by experts to prevent the complications such as skin irritation.
+However, in the case of Ms. Thapanee with contact dermatitis, the treatment is required higher caution.

-- Push medicine into the skin by using electricity that is gentle to the skin together with ultrasound waves to carry substances such as acid, vitamin A, vitamin C, which has the effect of reducing dark spots into the skin.
+- Push medicine into the skin by using electricity that is gentle to the skin together with ultrasound waves to carry substances such as acid, vitamin A, and vitamin C, which have the effect of reducing dark spots in the skin.